Tag: Maria Eagle

 The below Parliamentary question was asked by Maria Eagle on 2015-11-26.

-To ask the Secretary of State for Defence, what estimate he has made of how many serving members of each branch of the armed forces are likely to be affected by the phasing out of the commitment bonus for armed forces personnel.
+To ask the Secretary of State for Defence, with reference to page 33 of the Strategic Defence and Security Review 2015, what estimate he has made of how many serving members in each branch of the armed forces are likely to be affected by the new pay model for members of the armed forces.

 • Maria Eagle – 2015 Parliamentary Question to the Ministry of Defence